Parameterized Complexity of Streaming Diameter and Connectivity Problems: Vertex Cover kernelization

-\begin{theorem} Given a graph $G$ as an AL stream, we can make an AL stream corresponding to an $\O(k^2)$-edge kernel for the \textsc{Vertex Cover [$k$]} problem using two passes and $\Ot(k)$ bits of memory.
-When we work with an EA stream, we can make an EA stream corresponding to an $\O(k^2)$-edge kernel using four passes and $\Ot(k)$ bits of memory. \end{theorem} \begin{proof} Let $G$ be a graph, with $n$ vertices and $m$ edges, given as an AL stream, and let $k$ be the solution size parameter for the \textsc{Vertex Cover [$k$]} problem.
+\begin{theorem} Given a graph $G$ as an AL stream, we can make an AL stream corresponding to an $\O(k^2)$-edge kernel for the \textsc{Vertex Cover [$k$]} problem using two passes and $\O(k\log n)$ bits of memory.
+When we work with an EA stream, we can make an EA stream corresponding to an $\O(k^2)$-edge kernel using four passes and $\O(k\log n)$ bits of memory. \end{theorem} \begin{proof} Let $G$ be a graph, with $n$ vertices and $m$ edges, given as an AL stream, and let $k$ be the solution size parameter for the \textsc{Vertex Cover [$k$]} problem.
 Note that we can count the degree of every vertex when it appears in the stream, as we are given all adjacencies of a vertex consecutively.
 Therefore, in one pass over the stream we can count the degree of every vertex, and save each vertex with a degree bigger than $k$ in a set $S$, as long as $|S| \leq k$.
 In this same pass, we keep track of two more counters: the total number of edges in the stream $m'$ (which is $2m$), and the number of unique edges we remove $r$.
-The second can be done by keeping a local counter which we reset at every vertex and only increment for edges towards vertices not in $S$, and adding this local counter to the number of edges removed when we decide to add the vertex to $S$.
+We find $r$ by incrementing a local (to a vertex) counter $r'$ when we see edges towards vertices not in $S$, and add $r'$ to $r$ if we decide to add the vertex to $S$.
 If $\frac{m'}{2} - r > k \cdot (k - |S|)$, return NO. Otherwise, make a pass over the stream, and output only those edges between vertices not in $S$.

 The output must be an AL stream, as we only remove edges from an AL stream to produce it.
 Let is also be clear that we use two passes over the stream.